 “MEDIUM PREMIUM ROOMS ARE 21-28 KVM LARGE.
 ROOMS HAVE LUXARY BEDS FROM CARPE DIEM, RUGS AND PILLOWS ARE HANDMADE AND STUFFED WITH FINEST MULBERRY SILK.
 LAVA-INVITES TV IS THE WORLD’S MOST MODERN HOTEL TV SOLUTION WITH INTERNET, MOVIES, MUSIC AND MUCH MORE.¨

 Paula and I decided that we are going to have lunch or dinner at Dorsia – next time I’m up for a visit.
 Can’t wait.
 I’m still overwhelmed and I fell a little bit guilty that Paula was left alone … while my little camera and I went mental – but she have herself to blame … because it was her that took me there.
 Sorry, Paula ….
 Will make it up to you!

-This is a place in pure self indulgence when it’s about colors, materials, details and service.
+This is a place of pure self-indulgence when it’s about colors, materials, details, and service.
 A place to for all senses.

 “The terrifying and edible beauty of art nouveau architecture.”

 Giacomo Puccini’s opera “La Bohème” is classed as “THE” Art Nouveau opera.
 The world premiere performance of “La Bohème” was in Turin on 1 February 1896 at the Teatro Regio.